 This course is an advanced introduction to polymer physics taught at a level suitable for senior undergraduates and graduate students in STEM fields.
 Topics that will be covered include the statistics and conformations of linear chain molecules; polymer brushes; thermodynamics and dynamics of polymers, polymer blends and polymer solutions; phase equilibria; networks, gels, and rubber elasticity; linear viscoelasticity; and thermal and mechanical properties.

-Instructor(s): Paul Nealey Terms Offered: Spring
+Instructor(s): Paul Nealey Terms Offered: Spring.
+Will not be offered in 2024/25 academic year.

 Prerequisite(s): MENG 25100